OriginUnknown/fmp-backend/README.md

 ## Multiplication table of primes

-### Task: To generate a table of summed prime numbers when N is passed.
+### Task: To generate a table of composite prime numbers when N is passed.
 The output is a table showing N+1 * N+1 summed prime numbers

 ## Environment set up